 - Mail your check (payable to Shadyside Presbyterian Church, with “Refugee Assistance” in the memo line) directly to the church office marked to the attention of the Finance Office.

 All Saints’ Sunday: November 6

 Christians throughout the world celebrate All Saints’ Day in honor of all the saints, both known and unknown.
 In most Protestant churches, it is celebrated on the first Sunday of November.
 Protestants regard all Christians, both past and present, as saints.
 As we solemnly remember all those who have died in the past year, we also focus on Christ’s victory over death.
 While the festival acknowledges the reality of death, we emphasize our hope in the Resurrection and our place in the “communion of saints.”

-- During the All Saints’ Sunday morning service at 11:00 a.m., we will remember those members of Shadyside Presbyterian Church who have been received into the Church Triumphant during the past calendar year.
+- During the All Saints’ Sunday morning service at 11:00 a.m., we will celebrate Communion and remember those members of Shadyside Presbyterian Church who have been received into the Church Triumphant during the past calendar year.

-- On the afternoon of All Saints’ Sunday, at 3:00 p.m., the Chancel Choir will sing Maurice Duruflé’s Requiem.
-We invite the congregation to submit the names of any deceased family members whom they would like to have acknowledged in the afternoon bulletin.
-Please submit the names to Kaysie Strickland in the church office before Friday, October 25.
+- On the afternoon of All Saints’ Sunday at 3:00 p.m., in memory of those who have entered eternal rest throughout time, the Chancel Choir will sing Gabriel Fauré’s Requiem in the liturgical context of a Service of Remembrance, which also will include Communion.
+We invite the congregation to submit the names of any deceased loved ones whom they would like to have acknowledged in the afternoon bulletin.
+Please share names with the church office (email@example.com or 412-682-4300, ext.
+116) before Friday, October 28.

 “Blessed are they who die in the Lord,” says the Spirit, “that they may rest from their labors, for their deeds follow them.”